 Egypt is one of my favorite places in the world.
 From the friendly people, to the mouth watering food, to the rich cultural history, there's a lot to unpack here.
-To help you get the most out of this incredible place, here is my list of the top 10 best things to do in Cairo, Egypt.
+To help you get the most out of this incredible place, here is a list of the top 10 best things to do in Cairo, Egypt.

 CLICK HERE FOR A FULL LIST OF MY RESTAURANT RECOMMENDATIONS